Philip D. Olivier, PhD, P.E.

 Bridget Renehan has been teaching various engineering courses as an adjunct instructor in the Electrical Engineering Department at Lawrence Technological University since 1988.
 She has also served as an engineering advisor.
 She earned her BSEE ('84) and MSEE ('86) from the University of Michigan.
 Ms. Renehan has been an engineer in the automotive industry since 1984, working for Ford, Visteon, and currently Autoliv Electronics America.
 She is married and has 3 children.

 Mr. Sweet has been an adjunct faculty member at LTU since 1994.
 In that time he has taught for the departments of Electrical & Computer Engineering, Math & Computer Science, Technology, and Continuing Education.
-His primary focus is Control Systems (ECE) and Software Engineering (MCS).
+His primary focus is Embedded Systems and Control Systems (ECE) and Software Engineering (MCS).
 He is passionate about teaching real-world skills to his primary customers – the students.

 He holds a M.S. in Electronic and Computer Control System from Wayne State University (1993), and B.S. in Electrical Engineering from Michigan State University (1987).